lamanaml/lamanaml.github.io/README.md

 ## Introduction
-This portfolio showcases the skills, freelance and class projects for LaMana's Front end development work
+This portfolio showcases the Full Stack Web Development skills for freelance and class projects for LaMana